sprin-xyz/sprin-xyz.github.io/index.md

 ### About

-I recently graduated from Swarthmore College.
-I am interested in understanding how and what neural networks learn.
-My most recent research focuses on how robustness in neural networks can be used to understand what they learn.
-I'm also interested in neuroscience and its intersection with machine learning.
+Hello!
+I'm a PhD student at Carnegie Mellon University in the Machine Learning Department.
+I'm interested in understanding how and what neural networks learn, especially as you scale up.
+I have also spent a lot of time thinking about robustness in neural networks and how we can take insights from neuroscience to improve upon machine learning.
+Previously, I was an undergrad at Swarthmore College, and I have spent time as a research intern at Cold Spring Harbor Laboratory, MIT, and Los Alamos National Laboratory, where I worked with many lovely people.
+Please reach out if you want to chat about anything (I do love talking about research)!

 ### Publications and Manuscripts